Speakers

 Judith Andersen, University of Toronto at Mississauga

-Mind Over Matter: Utilizing Psychophysiology and Biofeedback to Mitigate Police
+Mind Over Matter: Utilizing Psychophysiology and Biofeedback to Mitigate Police Lethal Force.

 Science has demonstrated that internal physiological states during stress occur continuously to shape perception, cognition, emotion and behaviour.
 The role of police is unique among first responders, requiring the ability to successfully use weapons and tactics during intense physiological stress reactivity while simultaneously being ready to engage in controlled verbal-social interaction to de-escalate situations that do not call for the use of force.
 Clearly, maintaining flexibility between states of pure sympathetic and modified sympathetic/parasympathetic arousal is necessary and requires expertise in the modulation of the autonomic nervous system.
 Chronic stress and allostatic load further increase the risk of occupational errors and poor health outcomes among law enforcement officers.
 The current presentation describes a decade of research on the application of heart rate variability biofeedback (HRVB) in novel ways among law enforcement officers during active field training and assessment (Andersen, Arpaia & Gustafsberg, 2021).
 The talk will also address the associated benefits of training HRVB in police (e.g., reductions in use of force and shooting errors, improved health).

-Awards Symposia
+Awards Symposium

-Best Dissertation in Affective Science Award
+Best Dissertation in Affective Science Award (2024)

 Anthony Vaccaro, University of Southern California

-Early-Career in Affective Science Award
+Early-Career in Affective Science Award (2024)

 Brett Q. Ford, University of Toronto

-Mid-Career Trajectory in Affective Science Award
+Mid-Career Trajectory in Affective Science Award (2024)

 Jamil Zaki, Stanford University